web-plus/shopsys/UPGRADE.md

     - in your `build-dev.xml`, make your `test-create-domains-data` task dependent on `test-create-domains-db-functions` task
 - [#558 - Missing standards check in CI build process #558](https://github.com/shopsys/shopsys/pull/558)
     - the Dockerfile for `php-fpm` has changed for CI stage build, update your `docker/php-fpm/Dockerfile`
+- Make couple of changes in phing targets
+    - remove `db-fixtures-demo-multidomain` and `test-db-fixtures-demo-multidomain` and their usages
+    - switch dependency order of `db-demo` to `...,create-domains-data,db-fixtures-demo-singledomain,...`
+    - switch dependency order of `test-db-demo` to `...,test-create-domains-data,test-db-fixtures-demo-singledomain,...`
+    - change `db-fixtures-demo-singledomain` and `test-db-fixtures-demo-singledomain` command to `<arg value="doctrine:fixtures:load" />` as command `shopsys:fixtures:load` doesn't exist enymore and remove `--fixtures` argument
+    - rename `db-fixtures-demo-singledomain` to `db-fixtures-demo`
+    - rename `test-db-fixtures-demo-singledomain` to `test-db-fixtures-demo`

 ### [shopsys/shopsys]
 - *(MacOS only)* [#503 updated docker-sync configuration](https://github.com/shopsys/shopsys/pull/503/)